colloq/terms/Resources/Content/Privacy/Privacy.md

 ## Financial Transactions

-For any financial transaction we use _payment provider_.
+For any financial transaction we use [Stripe](https://stripe.com).
 For payments and related data to be processed and get verified, the terms and conditions of the payment provider apply.
-Credit card numbers are never shared with us.
+Credit card numbers are never shared nor stored with us.

 ## Security

 Even though we would like to, we can’t promise you absolute security until the end of times.
-What we can guarantee, is that we want to keep your personal information safe as much as you do.
-We will do our best to protect all data stored on Colloq.
-In case we will become aware of any sort of data breach, we will inform all affected users as soon as possible.
+What we can guarantee, is that we keep your personal information as safe as possible and are doing our best to protect all data stored on Colloq.
+In case we will become aware of any sort of data breach, we will inform all affected users promptly.

 Last updated: 2017-08-04